 - Keep healthy snacks handy.

-- Ask your doctor or nurse if you can have a glass of wine or beer with your meals.
+- Ask your health care provider if you can sometimes have a glass of wine or beer with one of your meals.
 It may make you feel like eating more.

 Ask others to prepare food for you.
 You may feel like eating, but you might not have enough energy to cook.

 - Use soft lighting and play relaxing music.

 - Listen to the radio or watch TV.